Warwickshire Conservation Volunteers Committee.

 Accounts end of year figures are on the Web.

-So the end of the year shows a deficit of £586 against surplus of £132 last year, leaving a bank balance at the end of the year of £3154.
+So the end of the year shows a deficit of £280 reduced from £368 last year, leaving a bank balance at the end of the year of £2505.

-As agreed last year I have made a further one off clothing and tools maintenance payment based roughly on how many trips out made during the year.
+As agreed previously I have made a further one-off clothing and tools maintenance payments based roughly on how many trips out made during the year.
 I used this to bring the bank balance down to just over £1000.
-As now is the time when the bank balance is at its lowest, I don’t see us going for broke any time soon.

 Web site - I aim to keep it up to date showing the next events and locations, and the accounts I update about once a month.